odoo/odoo/doc/reference/guidelines.rst

 - *wizard/* : regroups the transient models (``models.TransientModel``) and their views
 - *report/* : contains the printable reports and models based on SQL views.
 Python objects and XML views are included in this directory
-- *tests/* : contains the Python/YML tests
+- *tests/* : contains the Python tests

 File naming